How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 And then you have to do the Citadel.

 We stayed that the Four Seasons and got a wonderful guide through them - an amazing lady called Hala who guided us and really showed us her Cairo.
 We did a few things on our own, such as the museum and the coptic side, and the rest with her, and she was well worth the money.

 For a restaurant recommendation, go to a place just behind the British Embassy in the Garden District...argh.
 Name escapes me!!

-If you want the number of the guide I used, then just let me know. over 9 years ago
+If you want the number of the guide I used, then just let me know. about 10 years ago

 I'd agree on Saqqara: we took a taxi and the driver was a good guide too (this was a bit of luck) but it's well worth the effort.